 Fiancé Visa to Spouse Visa: The Transition

 The fiancé visa is only valid for 6 months.
 Within this period, you must marry or form a civil partnership with your sponsor and then apply to switch to a spouse visa.
-This is done using form FLR(M) (Further Leave to Remain - Marriage/Civil Partnership).
+This is done using form FLR(M) marriage form (Further Leave to Remain — Marriage/Civil Partnership).

 Requirements for Switching to Spouse Visa